softdevteam/fm/README.md

 backtrack, so if a line consists solely of `...` then the next matching line anchors the remainder of the search.

+Lines can also be prefixed with `!!!` to indicate negative matching.
+This comes with several caveats:

+  * Negative wildcard-only matching `!!!...` is nonsensical and is disallowed.
+  * Consecutive negatively matched lines would cause backtracking and are disallowed.
+  * Name matching (see belows) is allowed in negative lines but new name matches on such lines are discarded.

 The following examples show `fm` in action using its defaults:

 ```rust